MyCryptoCheckout/wordpress/readme.txt

 * Fix: Conflict between CSS classes that prevented the "payment complete" tick from appearing.
 CSS class "hidden" renamed to "mcc_hidden".
 * Fix: Be more insistent sending unsent payments to the API server.
 * Fix: Normalize currency amounts using commas before converting them to crypto amounts.
+* Fix: Only override payment URL if using MCC.
+Fixes conflict with some other payment methods.

 = 2.10 20180614 =